hilaryroberts/diagnostics/README.md

 # diagnostics

-A function to quickly make plts to diagnose model performance.
+A function to quickly make plots to diagnose model performance.